Tom Suozzi: 2024

 Suozzi announced his candidacy for New York's 3rd congressional district in the November 2023 election.
 After Congress expelled Representative George Santos, Suozzi also declared his candidacy for the special election.
 He was selected as the Democratic nominee on December 7, 2023, and defeated Republican nominee Mazi Melesa Pilip, a member of the Nassau County Legislature representing the 10th district, in the special election on February 13, 2024 by a margin of 54% to 46%.
 (Note: Pilip has been a registered Democrat since 2012, but was elected to the Nassau County Legislature as a Republican.)

 As the winner of the special election, Suozzi served out the remainder of Santos's term in the House, which expired in January 2025.
-According to a December 2023 Politico article, solidarity with Israel in response to the October Hamas-led terrorist attack was a top priority for the district, and both Suozzi and Pilip were "staunch supporters of Israel".
+According to a December 2023 Politico article, solidarity with Israel in response to the 2023 Hamas-led attack on Israel was a top priority for the district, and both Suozzi and Pilip were "staunch supporters of Israel".
 Suozzi and Pilip primarily campaigned on the issue of an influx of migrants into the United States.

 Suozzi was re-elected in November 2024, defeating Republican Mike LiPetri in the general election.